Boosting the economies in rural areas of Southeast Europe

-Title: Support to Economic Diversification of Rural Areas in Southeast Europe (SEDRA)
+Title: Support to Economic Diversification of Rural Areas in Southeast Europe (SEDRA II)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, Serbia
+Countries: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia

 Lead executing agency: Standing Working Group for Regional Rural Development in South Eastern Europe (SWG RRD)